Riminder/hrflow-connectors/DOCUMENTATION.md

 This last step is mainly boilerplate code and wire connecting.
 We will create two `ConnectorAction`s :
 - `pull_jobs` : Uses the `LocalJSONWarehouse` to read jobs from a JSON file and sends them to a HrFlow.ai Job Board
-- `push_profile` : Pulls a profile from a HrFlow.ai Profile Source and writes it down to a local JSON file for inspection
+- `push_profile` : Reads a profile from a HrFlow.ai Profile Source and writes it down to a local JSON file for inspection

 **One important aspect** is that the whole logic of how to save jobs into a HrFlow.ai Job Board or how to pull a profile from a HrFlow.ai Profile source is abstracted by  `HrFlowJobWarehouse` and `HrFlowProfileWarehouse`.
 It's ready to use with a palette of optional parameters like adding parsing when pushing jobs for example.